 In this post, I want to show you what is, without a doubt, one of the most compelling visualization techniques in Advanced Power BI.
+You may watch the full video of this tutorial at the bottom of this blog.

 Never feel you are confined to use just the general visualization options inside Power BI (or custom visuals for that matter).
 You have a significant opportunity to make your visuals even more compelling by using DAX to create dynamic measures.